 Synaptics (SYNA) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the maker of touch-screen technology had lost 10.93% over the past month, lagging the Computer and Technology sector's loss of 5.93% and the S&P 500's loss of 0.85% in that time.
+Prior to today's trading, shares of the maker of touch-screen technology had lost 6.35% over the past month.
+This has lagged the Computer and Technology sector's loss of 2.99% and the S&P 500's gain of 0.64% in that time.

-Investors will be hoping for strength from Synaptics as it approaches its next earnings release.
-The company is expected to report EPS of $3.12, up 35.65% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $414.1 million, up 15.8% from the prior-year quarter.
+Investors will be hoping for strength from Synaptics as it approaches its next earnings release, which is expected to be February 3, 2022.
+On that day, Synaptics is projected to report earnings of $3.12 per share, which would represent year-over-year growth of 35.65%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $414.1 million, up 15.8% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $11.21 per share and revenue of $1.59 billion.
 These totals would mark changes of +35.71% and +18.61%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for Synaptics.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Synaptics.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 Synaptics currently has a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that Synaptics has a Forward P/E ratio of 21.89 right now.
-For comparison, its industry has an average Forward P/E of 22.36, which means Synaptics is trading at a discount to the group.
+Valuation is also important, so investors should note that Synaptics has a Forward P/E ratio of 21.91 right now.
+This represents a no noticeable deviation compared to its industry's average Forward P/E of 21.91.

-Also, we should mention that SYNA has a PEG ratio of 2.19.
+It is also worth noting that SYNA currently has a PEG ratio of 2.19.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-SYNA's industry had an average PEG ratio of 1.6 as of yesterday's close.
+SYNA's industry had an average PEG ratio of 1.66 as of yesterday's close.

 Click to get this free report